Statistically Testing 2P Responses to Stimulus#

 Fluorescence Interpolation#

-Because we cannot be certain that the dF/F trace is at a perfectly regular Hz, we will interpolate it to be able to compare stimulus timestamps to their approximate dF/F times.
+Because we cannot be certain that the dF/F trace is acquired a perfectly regular sampling rate, we will interpolate it to be able to compare stimulus timestamps to their approximate dF/F times.
 After you have a valid list of timestamps, you can generate a linearly-spaced timestamp array called time_axis, and interpolate the dF/F data along it, making interpolated DFF data called interp_dff.
 This should be a 2D array with dimensions roi and time, where ROIs are the different cells whose fluorescence is measured.
 Here, the timestamps are interpolated to 10 Hertz, but you can change this by setting interp_hz.

 interp_hz = 10